Podcast Website: Why You Need One and How to Build It

 Finance podcast sites need to feel like they belong to a serious firm, not a podcast hobbyist.
 That means clean, minimal layouts rather than bold podcast-influencer aesthetics.
 Typography and color palette should match the firm’s existing brand guidelines.
 Consistency between the show site and the firm site signals that the podcast is a deliberate extension of the business, not a side experiment.

-Professional headshots for the host and recurring guests aren’t optional.
-A blurry or missing photo on the about page undermines the credibility the rest of the site is trying to build.
+Professional headshots for the host and recurring guests should not be optional.
+A blurry or missing photo on the about page undermines the credibility that the rest of the site is trying to build.

-Mobile-first is not a design preference.
-It is a requirement.
+Mobile-first is no longer an optional design preference; in today’s smartphone-dominated landscape, it is truly a requirement.
 The majority of podcast listeners access content on mobile devices.
 The episode player, show notes, and lead capture form need to be fully functional and readable on a phone screen.
-Page speed matters both for user experience and for search ranking.
+Page speed also matters both for user experience and for search ranking.
 Compress images, use a caching plugin on WordPress, and check your Core Web Vitals (Google’s page performance metrics) in Google Search Console after launch.

 Accessibility is worth addressing at the build stage rather than as a retroactive fix.
 Prioritize readable font sizes, sufficient color contrast between text and background, and captions on any video content embedded on the site.